PowerShell/PSReadLine/docs/Set-PSReadLineOption.md

 -- Error: The error color, e.g. in the prompt.

+-- Selection: The color to highlight the menu selection or selected text.

 -- Default: The default token color.

 -- Comment: The comment token color.